 Want to experience a deer or wild turkey hunt?
 This 1,600-acre Washington guest ranch in North Central Washington offers a range of activities, from hunting and horseback riding to cider-making and more.
 As a working cattle ranch, guests can be as involved as they choose in ranch life.
 Open year-round, the available experiences change with the seasons.
 In the spring, you might catch the birth of calves and foals.
 Each season brings new activity to K-Diamond-K Guest Ranch.

 Accommodations: A stay in the lodge includes three meals a day and access to the ranch’s many offerings.
-Horseback rides are an additional fee and there are minimum stay requirements in the summer months.
+Horseback rides are an additional fee, and there are minimum stay requirements in the summer months.

 Hidden Acres, Mead